stefuiii/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
-The user executes `delete 83556666` command to delete the person whose phone number is `83556666` from the address book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 83556666` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `delete Alice Pauline` command to delete the person named `Alice Pauline` from the address book.
+The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete Alice Pauline` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
 The user executes `add n/David …​` to add a new person.
 The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.